-Thanks to the generosity of our supporters, we have helped to provide special packs for those staying overnight with families in their final days of life at King’s and Princess Royal University Hospital (PRUH).
+Thanks to the generosity of our supporters, we have helped to provide wellbeing packs to carers who are staying overnight at our hospitals to be with their loved ones who are in their final days of life.
 The packs contain shampoo, shower gel and a dental kit, which can make a big difference to someone whose main concern is caring for their loved one.

 The palliative care team at King’s have two priorities.
 The first is to support people with serious or life-limiting illness that are often advanced in nature.
 The second is to support the care given in the final days or hours of life, training ward staff to deliver exceptional care.

 “Looking after someone can be very exhausting.
 You don’t get time to look after yourself, so this is a way that people can take a moment for themselves.
 The packs are a very small token considering what’s going on, but sometimes it’s those little things that makes them feel a little bit special, and that they’re not troublesome."